Essential Fatty Acids

 Essential Fatty Acid Basics

 The body can synthesize most of the fats it needs from the diet.
-However, two essential fatty acids, linolenic and alpha-linoleic acid, cannot be synthesized in the body and must be obtained from food.
+However, two essential fatty acids, linoleic and alpha-linolenic, cannot be synthesized in the body and must be obtained from food.
 These basic fats, found in plant foods, are used to build specialized fats called omega-3 and omega-6 fatty acids.1 Omega-3 and omega-6 fatty acids are important in the normal functioning of all tissues of the body.

 Deficiencies in these fatty acids lead to a host of symptoms and disorders including abnormalities in the liver and the kidneys, reduced growth rates, decreased immune function, depression, and dryness of the skin.
 Adequate intake of the essential fatty acids results in numerous health benefits.
 Documented benefits include prevention of atherosclerosis, reduced incidence of heart disease and stroke, and relief from the symptoms associated with ulcerative colitis, menstrual pain, and joint pain.2-4 Omega-3 fatty acid levels have also been associated with decreased breast cancer risk.5,6